BusDK module CLI reference

 Data files and path ownership

 Each module that owns workspace data defines where its data files live.
 Today these are conventional names at the workspace root (for example accounts.csv, periods.csv, datapackage.json).
-Only the owning module may write to those files or apply business logic to them; other tools that need read-only access to another module’s data obtain the path from that module (see the Data path contract for read-only cross-module access in the module SDDs).
-The design allows future configuration of paths (for example in a data package) so that end users can customize where data is stored without breaking how other tools discover it.
+Only the owning module may write to those files or apply business logic to them; other tools that need read-only access should use the owning module’s documented command and file contract.
+The design allows future configuration of paths (for example in a data package) so that end users can customize where data is stored without breaking how other tools discover it. bus-files is the deliberate exception in this list: it is a filesystem-facing parser/finder surface for local evidence files and does not start from a canonical workspace dataset.

-Core entrypoints are bus, bus init, bus config, and bus data.
-Use these to dispatch commands, initialize workspaces, maintain datapackage.json, and inspect low-level datasets and schemas.
+Core entrypoints are bus, bus init, bus config, bus data, bus preferences, and bus status.
+Use these when you need to dispatch commands, initialize a workspace, maintain datapackage.json, inspect low-level datasets and schemas, or check workspace readiness.

-Local interfaces are bus api, bus sheets, and bus books.
-They expose workspace data through HTTP or browser-facing UIs.
+Local interfaces are bus api, bus api provider books, bus api provider data, bus api provider session, bus sheets, bus books, bus ui, and bus portal.
+They expose workspace data through HTTP, provider adapters, and browser-facing UIs.

-Automation and developer tooling live in bus dev, bus agent, bus run, bus update, bus secrets, bus shell, and bus bfl. bus dev focuses on module-repository workflows, bus run focuses on user-defined prompts/scripts/pipelines, and bus shell provides an interactive or one-shot command shell that dispatches through bus.
-These modules rely on bus-agent where agent runtime execution is required. bus secrets provides deterministic secret reference storage and resolution for step-level environment configuration.
-From BusDK v0.0.26 onward, Codex runtime support is available through that shared layer.
+Automation and developer tooling live in bus dev, bus agent, bus run, bus update, bus secrets, bus shell, bus gateway, bus factory, bus events, bus init, bus inspection, bus faq, and bus bfl. bus dev focuses on module-repository workflows, bus run focuses on user-defined prompts/scripts/pipelines, and bus shell provides an interactive or one-shot command shell that dispatches through bus.
+These modules rely on bus-agent where agent runtime execution is required. bus secrets provides deterministic secret reference storage and resolution for step-level environment configuration. bus gateway, bus factory, and the API/provider modules support integration and service composition around the same workspace data.

-Accounting domain modules are bus accounts, bus entities, bus period, bus attachments, bus invoices, bus journal, bus bank, bus reconcile, bus assets, bus loans, bus inventory, bus payroll, and bus budget.
+Accounting domain modules are bus ledger, bus accounts, bus balances, bus entities, bus customers, bus vendors, bus period, bus files, bus attachments, bus invoices, bus memo, bus journal, bus bank, bus reconcile, bus assets, bus loans, bus inventory, bus payroll, and bus budget.

 Reporting, quality, and filing modules are bus reports, bus replay, bus validate, bus vat, bus pdf, bus filing, bus filing prh, and bus filing vero.